Jaehaks/md-utility.nvim/README.md

 ### Usages

-It supports three cases of file in clipboard. `clipboard_paste()` will judge the types and paste depends on it.
+It supports three cases of file in clipboard. `clipboard_paste()` will judge the types and paste depends on it. \
+You can choose link format using `style` argument.

 #### 1) Plain text
 Paste the plain text.